Srishhttiii/Borrower-Copilot/README.md

 # Borrower Copilot

 Borrower Copilot is a web app that helps Indian borrowers understand a loan before accepting it.
-It estimates what a lender may sanction, what the borrower can safely carry, and what rate range is fair.
+It estimates what a lender may sanction, what the borrower can safely carry and what rate range is fair.
-The app turns borrower inputs into clear outputs, stress checks, and a negotiation card.
+The app turns borrower inputs into clear outputs, stress checks and a negotiation card.
 It is designed as a practical borrower-side tool, not a credit bureau or lender underwriting model.

 It answers: